OnlineRBACFixing/OnlineRBACFixing/README.md

 ## The order of exceptions with a variant of _Domino_ dataset

-We selected _Domino_ dataset and we picked a string of 5 exceptions to be incorporated
+We picked a string of 5 exceptions to be incorporated

 |Input| Link|
 |:-:	           |:---:	|